wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 ## Behavior and Error Detection

 The script frequently uses "> /dev/null 2>&1".
 This is to ensure that the monitor only returns "UP" when the script completes fully.
-This is due to the behavior of the F5 external monitor, which considers the monitor successful if ANYTHING is output to STDOUT or STDERR.
+This is due to the behavior of the F5 external monitor, which considers the monitor successful if ANYTHING is output to STDOUT.

 The script is designed to intentionally check for an HTTP status code 302.
 This is because an incorrect login attempt will still return a status code 200 with an error message will be embedded within the HTML body.
 Conversely, a successful login will generate a 302 status code, signifying appropriate redirection after the authentication process.